RyptHunterz/IGLX.SQLServer.Docker.Command/README.md

 # IGLX.SQLServer.Docker.Command

-Only for Mac OS Catalina
+Only for Mac OS Catalina with Docker Desktop installed.